-For the second year, WECHANGE is at EuropeLab, a forum for young professionals from the EU and Russia.
+For the third year running, WECHANGE is at EuropeLab, a forum for young professionals from the EU and Russia.
 Run by the organisation EU-Russia Civil Society Forum, EuropeLab always takes place in significant places of historical memory.
 This year, it is in the city of Piteşti, Romania.

 “You can call me the Prison Director” jokes Maria Axinte as she welcomes this year’s EuropeLab participants to the Piteşti Prison Memorial.
 In reality, she is the Director of the Memorial and Museum, one of only two in all of Romania commemorating the memory of prison camps in the original prison building themselves.